Monninger Center for Learning and Research

 Library resources at The John and Joan Monninger Center for Learning and Research include more than 151,000 book volumes, some 325 current newspapers and periodicals plus over 2,000 backfiles.
-The College at Florham Library also holds over 1,100 DVDs and videos for classroom and individual use.
+The Center also holds over 1,100 DVDs and videos for classroom and individual use.
 Students and faculty at the College at Florham have easy access to materials from the Metropolitan Campus through intercampus loan.
-Materials will be delivered to the Florham campus within a day or two.
+Materials will be delivered to Florham within a day or two.
 A user needing special library materials can access library holdings throughout the country using the interlibrary loan article and book request forms, as well as our own online catalog, CoolCAT NJ that we share with the College of St. Elizabeth.

 The non-circulating print collections at the Center include the Douglas Lloyd Kahn Collection on the History of Photography and Film with some 3,200+ titles; and the smaller non-circulating collections of the Kushen Family Collection in Memory of Betty Kushen, Ph.D., including special editions of 19th- and 20th-century British women writers; Literature by Black Authors, in particular African American writers in first editions; the Florham-Madison campus and the Twombly estate collections; as well as the archives of Fairleigh Dickinson University founder Peter Sammartino; the New York Cultural Center (NYCC); and those of the College at Florham and its earlier title, the Florham/Madison Campus.

 The Center primarily serves the University community, yet is open to other individuals engaged in research.
 Through cooperative arrangements with neighboring institutions (College of St. Elizabeth, Drew University, the public libraries of the area, Macculloch Hall Museum, the Morris County Library and special libraries within the county), books and other circulating materials may be shared.